 CNBC says, “Work has always been dysfunctional, our tolerance for it just got lower.”
 So, remote work, like all work, may be uniquely geared for causing stress and frustration.
 Managers interested in lessening these feelings in their remote workforce should avoid online productivity trackers and instead work with their employees to improve the workflows and tools available to their teams.
 Take care of your remote workforce, employers.
 If you give them the right tools, productivity will increase.

 PrideStaff Thousand Oaks helps match qualified job candidates to top employers.
-Talk with our team today about how we can help candidates find the right fit and employers find top job candidates.
+Contact Us today to talk with our team today about how we can help candidates find the right fit and employers find top job candidates.